cheikhshift/momentum/readme.md

 Notes :  ObjectResponse variable is an object with your function's returned values.
 With this `<func>` tag,  the ObjectResponse will have keys `err` and `test` following the tag's return attribute.
 Success is an indication of successful method invocation.
 On error, Object response will have one key : `error`, which is a string explanation of why the request failed.

 **More notes : You must specify the names of the return types as well, AKA `Named returned values`.
 These names will be used as key names to your response oject.

+#### Api format
+You can access each of your functions via server URI `/momentum/funcs`.

+##### Get Parameters
+- name : specifies the name of the function to invoke.

+##### Post Body
+The body is used to pass a json of your function's variables/parameters.
+Each json key should match a correponding function variable name, with that variable's data specified as the key's value.